AngelaMeow/angelameow.github.io/_posts/2025-7-14-startup-website-design-and-cms-Implementation.md

 ---
 layout: post
-title: Revamping Websites for Start Ups
+title: Startup Website Design & CMS Implementation
 tag: UI design
-excerpt: CMS solutions designed and implemented for clients.To empower them with tools easy to use for customization and scalability.
+excerpt: Designed and implemented scalable CMS solutions for startup clients, enabling non-technical teams to manage and grow their web presence independently.
 image: ../images/img-wordpress-wireframe-ss.jpg
 ---

-### Overview and Issue
+### Overview

-Call me “old school”  but I have always found CMS s a go-to for empowering small businesses with their products.

-Last year I collaborated with two start ups and their websites.
-Both clients were familiar with CMS tools, and had already implemented their sites, but they were struggling with customization and scalability.
+Last year I collaborated with a couple Startups, both companiess were already familiar with CMS tools and they had already implemented an initial version of their sites.

-Me and the development team designed and developed custom themes for both projects.
-Covering the following requirements:
+The main problem we decided to improve was to improve the ability for customization and scalability.
+Especially for non-technical team members to manage content.

 ### The solution

-They needed to adapt to their branding.
-We integrated the branding, the visuals and the content so that the site looked refreshed and modern.
-All of this, while trying to keep up with the Enterprise UX for the editors feasible, who already had experience updating content and blogs.
-Scalability for new features, plugins, team members working with them.
+We designed and developed custom themes for both projects.
+We implemented custom tools to manage and customize their branding, visuals and the content with arefreshed and modern look.
+Ensuring a feaseble Enterprise UX for the editors, who already had experience updating content and blogs, but struggled with blockers or limitations with previous themes.
+Additionally, we make sure to adapt the projects for scalability to implement new features, install and manage plugins, and new allow team members to learn and work efficiently.

 ![SS Wireframes](../images/img-wordpress-wireframe-ss.jpg)
 *Wireframes for mobile*